dengdan/seglink/README.md

 3. Different initialization model.
 I used the pretrained VGG model from [SSD-caffe on coco](https://gist.github.com/weiliu89/2ed6e13bfd5b57cf81d6) , because I thought it better than VGG trained on ImageNet.
 However, it seems  that my point of view does not hold.
 4.Some other differences exists maybe, I am not sure.

-Well, hope that the authors will release their official code, and then I maybe able to figure out these doubts.

 # Models